2000 Massachusetts Quarter (BUY)

-Massachusetts State Quarters were released on January 3, 2000 as the sixth coin in the State Quarter series.
+Massachusetts State Quarters (Buy on eBay) were released on January 3, 2000 as the sixth coin in the State Quarter series.
 Massachusetts’s original Statehood date was February 6, 1788.

 The reverse design features “The Minuteman” against an outline of the state.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “The Bay State.”
 The coin’s reverse was designed and engraved by Thomas D. Rodgers Sr.